sensedeep/dynamodb-onetable/README.md

 The optional params are fully described in [Model API Params](#params).
 Some relevant params include:

 The `params.fields` may be set to a list of properties to return.
 This defines the ProjectionExpression.
+The properties must include the key attributes if you wish to use `params.prev` for reverse pagination.

 If `params.execute` is set to false, the command will not be executed and the prepared DynamoDB API parameters will be returned.